gantree-io/gantree-node-watchdog/README.md

 Although we have a legitimate use-case for the ipify service, some malicious actors use the same service for command-and-control botnets.

-Any potential warnings related to gnw contacting `api.ipify.org` are false-positives and, if required, are safe to add to your firewall's allow list.
+Any potential warnings related to GNW contacting `api.ipify.org` are false-positives and, if required, are safe to add to your firewall's allow list.